stargate-bukkit/Stargate-Bukkit/README.md

-  useCost - The cost to use a stargate toOwner - Whether the money from gate-use goes to the owner or nobody chargeFreeDestination - Enable to make players pay for teleportation even if the destination is free freeGatesGreen - Enable to make gates that won't cost the player money show up as green
+  useCost - The cost to use a stargate toOwner - Whether the money from gate-use goes to the owner or nobody chargeFreeDestination - Enable to make players pay for teleportation even if the destination is free freeGatesColored - Enable to make gates that won't cost the player money show up as green freeGatesColor - This allows you to specify the color of the markings and name of free stargates
 debugging:
   debug - Whether to show massive debug output permissionDebug - Whether to show massive permission debug output